 The mulching attachment will make sure that your grass clippings are shredded into smaller pieces so that it can be easily broken down by the soil.
 As a result, the moisture and fertilizer properties of the grass clippings will be absorbed faster – thereby leaving you with healthier turf.

 Bear in mind that a mulching attachment is necessary because the lawnmower simply cuts the top part of the grass.
 It doesn’t shred it into finer pieces, so if you use these large grass clippings as mulch, you might end up causing a thatch buildup that will do more harm than good to your soil.
+Don’t have a lawn mower? here you find few great ways to mulch leaves without a mower.

 Another common use for a lawnmower is to use it as a vacuum for your fallen leaves.
 While vacuuming is not the first thing you’ll think of using your lawnmower for, most of today’s vacuums are perfectly capable of doing so.